 The effects of climate change on plant communities at Mt.
 Rainier

-To explore these questions, we are combining observational monitoring, common garden experiments and statistical modeling to assess the controls over current and future altitudinal range limits of trees on
+To explore these questions, we are combining observational monitoring, common garden experiments and statistical modeling to assess the controls over current and future altitudinal range limits of tree species on

-Funding: NSF (Career), NICCR (Department of Energy), NASA, University of Washington Royalty Research Fund
+Funding: NSF (Career), NICCR (Department of Energy), University of Washington Royalty Research Fund

 Niches and neutrality in diverse serpentine annual communities